DeSinister/CycleCrash/README.md

 ### Citation
-If you find this repository useful, please consider giving a star :star: and citing the paper:
+If you find this repository useful, please consider giving it a star :star: and citing the paper:
 ```
 @inproceedings{desai2025cyclecrash,
   title={CycleCrash: A Dataset of Bicycle Collision Videos for Collision Prediction and Analysis},